A Bus Road Map

 Centers of Excellence

-The bus road map calls for two Centers of Excellence in California will incorporate:
+The bus road map calls for Centers of Excellence in California that incorporate:

 - Buses introduced in 2015-2016

-- Two single production runs of 40 buses each to provide capital cost at or below $1 million from the vehicle suppliers
+- Production runs of 40 buses provide capital cost at or below $1 million from the vehicle suppliers

-- 40 FCEBs at each location that meet transit agency requirements and are operated in normal revenue service
+- FCEBs that meet transit agency requirements and are operated in normal revenue service

 - A 12-year operating period